top of page

 Additionally, they use the hexagon for their hives because it is the most efficient shape in geometry for storing the maximum amount of honey while using the minimum amount of wax.

-3. They See Colors We Can't
+3. They See Colours We Can't

 Bees don't see the world like we do.
 They can see ultraviolet light, which reveals hidden patterns on flower petals.
 These patterns act like "landing strips," guiding the bees directly to the nectar.
 Interestingly, bees cannot see the color red; to them, a red rose likely looks black or dark green.